Osian's Connoisseurs of Art: Osian's Cinefan

+Osian's Art Fund

+Osian's art fund was India's first arts based fund.
+Launched in 2006 and sponsored by Osian's, "The Osian's Art Fund Scheme Contemporary-1" followed a subscription model from private investors that allowed investments in fine artworks from the Indian sub-continent.
+Neville Tuli as Chief Advisor to the Art Fund.
+No response from SEBI was received when SEBI was approached to seek guidance on registrations and regulations for the art fund.

-Osian's most popular fund offered was the "Osian’s Art Fund – Scheme Contemporary 1", a three-year scheme which matured in July 2009 and had 656 unit holders.
-Returns of up to 40 percent were promised to investors.
+"Osian's Art Fund – Scheme Contemporary 1", a three-year scheme which matured in July 2009 and had 656 unit holders.
 The company in turn purchased art by Indian artists including MF Husain and FN Souza, but was only able to sell them at a loss, thus leaving its investors with their initial investments eroded.

-As per an investigation co0nducted by SEBI, the scheme had thus collected 102.4 crore rupees.
+As per an investigation conducted by SEBI, the scheme had thus collected 102.4 crore rupees.
 A fund management fee of 3% was charged for purchasing units of Rs.
 100 each, with an agreement to share the profits of sales with customers on a 30:70 basis and a promised hurdle rate of 15 percent.